bbkr/exodus/README.md

 ## Intro

 When you suddenly get this brilliant idea, the revolutionary game-changer, all you want to do is to immediately hack some proof of concept to start small project flame from spark of creativity.
-So I'll leave you alone for now, with your third mug of coffee and birds chirping first morning songs outside of window...
+So I'll leave you alone for now, with your third mug of coffee and birds chirping first morning songs outside of the window...

 ...Few years later we meet again.
-Your proof of concept has grown into mature, recognizable product.
+Your proof of concept has grown into a mature, recognizable product.
 Congratulations!
 But why the sad face?
 Your clients are complaining that your product is slow and unresponsive?
 They want more features?
 They generate more data?
 And you cannot do anything about it despite the fact that you bought most shiny, expensive database server that is available?

 When you were hacking your project on day 0 you were not thinking about long term scalability.
-All you wanted to do is to create working prototype as fast as possible.
+All you wanted to do was to create working prototype as fast as possible.
 So single database design was easiest, fastest and most obvious to use.
-You haven't thought back then, that single machine cannot be scaled up infinitely.
+You didn't think back then, that single machine cannot be scaled up infinitely.
 And now it is already too late.

 LOOKS LIKE YOU'RE STUCK ON THE SHORES OF [monolithic design database] HELL.
 THE ONLY WAY OUT IS THROUGH...